 - 1. Run the Micro Focus Fortify Static Code Analyzer and Applications installation and select IntelliJ IDEA Analysis from the list of plugins. - 2.
 Start IntelliJ IDEA or Android Studio. - 3.
-Open the project that you want to scan. - 4.
-Open the Settings dialog box as follows: - On Windows or Linux, select File > Settings. - On macOS, select <IDE\Name > > Preferences.
+Open the Settings dialog box as follows: - On Windows or Linux, select File > Settings. - On macOS, select <IDE_Name > > Preferences.

-- 5. In the left panel, select Plugins.

-- 6. Click Install plugin from disk, browse to the <sca\install\dir>/plugins directory, and then select Fortify\IntelliJ\Analysis\Plugin\<version>.zip.

-- 7. Click OK.

-- 8. To activate the plugin, click Restart.
+- 4. In the left panel, select Plugins. - 5.
+Select Install Plugin from Disk, browse to the <sca_install dir>/plugins/IntelliJAnalysis directory, and then select Fortify_IntelliJ Analysis_Plugin<version>.zip. - 6.
+Click OK. - 7.
+To activate the plugin, restart the IDE.